 Get diverse experiences!

 Resources mentioned in this episode

 https://www.parentcenterhub.org/acronyms/ and https://dpi.wi.gov/sped/about/acronyms - list of special education acronyms you may want to save this page so you can be successful in conversation and an interview!

 She is a technology integration specialist, presenter, learner, & adjunct professor.

-If you are loving this episode, please tag me @SFecich on social media and share!
+If you love this episode, please tag me @SFecich on social media and share!
 Check out the books EduMagic: A Guide for Preservice Teachers, EduMagic Shine On A Guide for New Teachers, and get your semester ready with the EduMagic Future Teacher Digital planner.
 Want to get started with your digital portfolio?
-Check out this self-paced, digital, mini-course digital portfolio from scratch in one week or less.
+Check out this self-paced, mini-course digital portfolio from scratch in one week or less.
 Find these and more resources for future teachers at www.sfecich.com.
 Remember you have the #EduMagic in YOU!